bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

 ## Benefits of Using Aspire

 1. **Faster Onboarding**: New developers run one command to start the entire stack
-2. **Consistent Environments**: Everyone uses the same Azurite version and configuration
+2. **Consistent Environments**: Everyone uses the same Azure resources for local development
 3. **Better Debugging**: Unified dashboard shows logs and traces across all services
 4. **Simplified Configuration**: 30+ environment variables managed in one file
 5. **Productivity**: No manual service orchestration, no terminal juggling